ncbi/CF-random_software/README.md

 ## 2. For CF-random with alternative conformation mode. <br>
 For this mode, Lactococcal OppA would be predicted with two reference structures (i.e., 3drh.pdb and 3drf.pdb) and an MSA file. <br>
 ```
-python main.py --fname 5olw_A-search --pdb1 5olw_A.pdb --pdb2 5olx_A.pdb --option AC --nMSA 5 --nENS 5
+python main.py --fname 5olw_A-search --pdb1 5olw_A.pdb --pdb2 5olx_A.pdb --option AC --nMSA 5
 ```
 ### Used input files: <br>
 * PDB1: 5olw_A.pdb <br>
 * PDB2: 5olx_A.pdb <br>
 * MSA: 5olw_A-search/0.a3m (MSA file should be in a folder) <br>

-*This takes <70 Minutes to run on an A100 GPU (generates 175 structures total; protein is large: ~250 residues).* <br>
+*This takes <70 Minutes to run on an A100 GPU (generates 350 structures total; protein is large: ~250 residues).* <br>

 ### Generated output files: <br>
 _Predicted files from deep and random MSAs are deposited in 'successed_prediction' directory, and ensembles were in 'additional_sampling' folder._ <br>